jundalisay/superb/content/en/research/pythagoras/life/chapter-33.md

-+++
-title= "The Community of Pythagoraeans" heading = "Chapter 33" date= 2015-09-07 author= "Iamblichus" image= "/covers/lifepyi.png" description= "Iamblichus’ Life of Pythagoras" linkb= "/research/pythagoras/life/chapter-32" linkbtext= "Chapter 26" linkf= "/research/pythagoras/life/chapter-34" linkftext= "chapter-28" icon = "/icons/py.png"
-+++
+---
+title: "The Community of Pythagoraeans"
+heading: "Chapter 33"
+weight: 46
+author: "Iamblichus"
+image: "/covers/lifepyi.png"
+description: "With respect to the amity, however, which subsists in all things towards all, Pythagoras delivered it in the clearest manner."
+icon: "/icons/py.png"
+---

 With respect to the amity, however, which subsists in all things towards all, Pythagoras delivered it in the clearest manner.